Skip to main content

 The Return of the Spelling Police (Wellington Division)

-By Cinema, Cricket, Food & Drink and Wellington
+By Cinema, Cricket, Food & Drink, Wellington

 Over the last couple of weeks both the Penthouse and the Paramount have upgraded their websites – the Penthouse scores marks for having their session grid available only a click away from the front page and the Paramount scores bonus marks for having the session grid right there on the front page – no extra clicking.